neyssacadet/aws-saa-notes/S3/S3LifecycleConfig/S3Lifecycle/S3Lifecycle_Replication.md

 Ownership - default is the source account
 RTC Replication Time Control. guaranteed level of predictability, and it monitors.
 (15 minutes of replication)

+## Why use replication?
+Use Cases
+- Log Aggregation
+- PROD and TEST Synchronization
+- Resilience with strict sovereignty
+- Latency reduction

+# S3 Presigned URLs
+eature of S3 which allows the system to generate a URL with access permissions encoded into it, for a specific bucket and object, valid for a certain time period.

 ## Powerup
 Replication is not retroactive by default.
 Versioning needs to enabled